dwmkerr/puzlog/README.md

 ## Epic - Login

+- [ ] when cached token has expired on content script show an error in the popup NOTE this is happening v quickly, fix is to auth in background script via message?
+- [ ] refactor: error snackbar into alert snackbar
 - [x] feat: show success snackbar when user accounts inked
-- [ ] refactor: error snackbar into alert snackbar
 - [ ] feat: show spinners when loggig in, new button prop for usermenu?
+- [ ] feat: retire anon login as we cannot cache credentials for it
 - [x] feat: welcome panel on popup for sign in
 - [x] feat: user initiated sign in as guest
 - [x] feat: user initiated sign in with google